AmeriCorps State and National Native Nations Grants

 Awards funding to Indian tribes and tribal organizations to engage AmeriCorps members in evidence-based or evidence-informed interventions and practices to strengthen tribal communities.
 AmeriCorps members engage in community service through an approved national service position.
 Members may receive a living allowance and other benefits while serving.
-Upon successful completion of their service, members earn a Segal AmeriCorps Education Award from the National Service Trust, which can be used to pay for higher education expenses or be applied to qualified student loans.
+Upon successful completion of their service, members earn a Segal AmeriCorps Education Award that can be used to pay for higher education expenses or apply to qualified student loans.

 Amount of Funding

-Awards typically cover a three-year project period.
-An initial award is made for the first year of operation, based on a one-year project period.
+Awards typically cover a 3-year project period.
+An initial award is made for the first year of operation, based on a 1-year project period.
 Continuation awards for subsequent years are not guaranteed and depend upon the availability of appropriations and satisfactory performance.

 Who Can Apply

-Only federally recognized Indian tribes, as defined in 2 C.F.R. §200.54, and tribal organizations controlled, sanctioned, or chartered by Indian tribes are eligible to apply.
+Only federally recognized Indian tribes, as defined in 2 CFR §200.1, and tribal organizations controlled, sanctioned, or chartered by Indian tribes are eligible to apply.

-Tribal organizations controlled or chartered by one or more federally recognized tribes must provide documentation demonstrating tribal control or charter.
+Tribal organizations controlled, authorized, or chartered by 1 or more federally recognized tribes must provide documentation demonstrating tribal control or charter.
 Similarly, tribal organizations sanctioned by one or more federally recognized tribes must submit a sanctioning resolution adopted by the Tribal Council or comparable tribal governing body of each Indian tribe.